 Discover varieties of horse riding disciplines.
 This is the perfect occasion to see how horse riding demands agility, strength and frankness for both the horse and the rider.

-The 2016 Salon du Cheval de Paris has reinvented itself to offer an original indoor horse competition.
-For nine days, Hall 5a will be transformed into a national competition venue open to all levels and every discipline.
+An original indoor horse competition.
+For five days, Hall 5a will be transformed into a national competition venue open to all levels and every discipline.

 On the programme:

-- Show jumping: pro, amateur, 7-year-old, Tournée des As, Top of CREIF, ponies, club and teacher trials.
+- Show jumping: pro, amateur, Tournée des As, ponies, club and teacher trials.

-- Western: list of trials to be announced.
+- Western: barrel race and the rest of the trials to be announced

 Every discipline is included in the programme!

 For optimal rider and horse comfort, the 2019 show’s teams have put sport centre stage this year by ensuring participants enjoy a range of top-quality services, including stables management, a sports office, relaxation areas for riders, and arenas and paddocks specially redesigned for the show to meet your every need.

 71 x 35 m